cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

 Only one event listener per event type can be defined per module.
 Event listeners will be called in a deterministic order based on alphabetically sorting module names.
 If a more customizable order is desired, additional parameters to the runtime module config object can be added to support optional custom ordering.

+Only events emitted using `EventManager.Emit` are observable using event listeners.

 #### Upgrade Handlers